• Skip to main content

 Inside: Four practical tips to help your kids sit all the way through dinner — from ergonomic sitting to color on placemats, enjoy your meals again!

-Did you hear that kids in France apparently can sit through dinners that last hours?
+Did you hear that kids in France can apparently sit through dinners that last for hours?
 Or have you ever heard the saying — the families who eat together, stay together?
 Or that dinnertime is the best time to connect as a family?

 Well, I am not sure that any of that is true per se, but I do think there is something to be said about connecting around a shared meal.
 Which is hard to do when your toddler or preschooler is decidedly unlike those kids in France!